multitalk/miRTalk/README.md

 ```

 # Usage
 miRTalk method consists of three components, wherein the first is to infer the EV-derived miRNA across cells and the highly variable target genes, the second is to infer the cell-cell communication mediated by EV-derived miRNAs and their downstream targets.
 The third part is to visualize the miRNA-mediated cell-cell communication network and miRNA-target interaction network.
 Please refer to the __[tutorial vignette](https://raw.githack.com/multitalk/miRTalk/main/vignettes/tutorial.html)__ with demo data processing steps.
-Detailed functions see the __[document](https://raw.githack.com/multitalk/miRTalk/main/vignettes/miRTalk.pdf)__.
+Detailed functions see the __[document](https://raw.githack.com/multitalk/miRTalk/main/vignettes/miRTalk.pdf)__.Step-by-step procedures can be found under the [wiki page](https://github.com/multitalk/miRTalk/wiki).

 <img src='https://github.com/multitalk/miRTalk/blob/main/img/visualization.png'>